 |

-they later intend to buy or sell in the cash market.
+something they later intend to buy or sell in the

 |